BLOG

 A common defense against AI risk is the “Human-in-the-Loop” (HITL) paradigm.
 Firms argue that because a human reviews the output, the system is safe.
 However, LERA analysis suggests that HITL fails to address the structural vacancy in judgment because it does not alter the system’s default executability.

 In most HITL implementations, execution remains feasible even without human judgment.
-The human is a “monitor” or a “reviewer,” not a “circuit breaker.”
+The human is a “monitor”.
+Or a “reviewer,”.
+Not a “circuit breaker.”.
 Under the pressure of Command Compression, humans in the loop suffer from cognitive overload and “alert fatigue”.
-They begin to “rubber-stamp” AI recommendations to keep up with the volume, effectively removing judgment from the process while retaining the illusion of oversight.
+They begin to “rubber-stamp”.
+AI recommendations to keep up with the volume, effectively removing judgment from the process while retaining the illusion of oversight.
 This is Decision Theater applied to automation.

-Furthermore, as decision cycles accelerate, the “Accountability Latency”, the delay between an automated action and the human’s ability to explain or reverse it, grows.
+as decision cycles accelerate, the “Accountability Latency”, the delay between an automated action and the human’s ability to explain or reverse it, grows.
 If a human cannot explain why an agent executed a specific sequence of actions, the firm has lost Execution Legitimacy.
 The system is acting, but the firm is no longer deciding.

 MTTR-A: The New Metric of Cognitive Reliability

 The MTTR-A (Mean Time-to-Recovery for Agentic Systems) metric quantifies this risk.
 It measures the time required to detect reasoning drift and restore coherent operation.
 In classical engineering, MTTR measures the time to repair a broken server.
-In agentic systems, the server is fine; it is the cognition that has broken.
+In agentic systems, the server is fine.
+It is the cognition that has broken.

 Consider a multi-agent system managing a client onboarding workflow.
 If one agent begins to hallucinate policy details regarding KYC (Know Your Customer) requirements, how long does it take for the orchestration layer to: